tedneward/Azgaarnoth/Classes/Sorcerer/Blood.md

 You learn how to force your magic into the body of a mortally wounded creature with such ease and force as to create an explosion of magic.
 When you deal damage to a creature and reduce it to 0 hit points, you can spend 2 sorcery points to cause the creature to explode violently.
 The target fails one death saving throw automatically.
 Each creature within a 15-foot sphere centered on the target must make a Constitution saving throw.
 On a failed saving throw, a creature takes 7d6 necrotic damage.
 On a successful saving throw, a creature takes half damage.

-For the purpose of any other Sorcerer class feature, you treat each explosion from this class feature as if it were a Necromancy (**Blood**) spell that you know as a sorcerer.
+For the purpose of any other Sorcerer class feature, you treat each explosion from this class feature as if it were a Necromancy spell that you know as a sorcerer.